MCBE-Speedrunning/Speedrunning-Rulebook/fullgame/hundo.md

 for us to properly check whether the requirement has been met.
 	- See the [timing rules](../global/README.md#timing-rules) regarding
 	when timing begins.
+* If you would rather see a list of achievements you must complete instead of achievements you should not, see [here](hundo-achievements.md).

 **1.17**
 * Must complete all the achievements excluding the following ones: